 This wasn't released as a single in the UK, where it was released as the B-side of "Candle In The Wind."
 In the US, "Candle In The Wind" was not released as a single because MCA records thought this was better.
 Elton protested, but came around when black radio stations started playing it and it became a hit.

-Elton performed this on Soul Train, becoming one of the few white performers ever to play the show (David Bowie is another).
+Elton performed this on Soul Train, becoming the first white superstar to appear on the show (he was the third white performer overall, following Dennis Coffey and Gino Vannelli).
+His episode aired May 17, 1975, beating David Bowie by six months.
 Elton asked to appear on the show, as he was a big fan.
 He explained on the program that he and his band would often watch it while they were on tour.

 This was featured in the movie My Girl 2.
 Its played when Vada and Nick are exploring Los Angeles.